None. There is currently no minimum continuing legal education (MCLE) requirement for attorneys in Michigan.

 There are no Michigan Bar CLE requirements at this time.

 Study your Michigan CLE courses at your own pace, on your own schedule!
-You can access AttorneyCredits.com and study your MI CLE courses at any time of the day or night – 7 days a week, 365 days a year.
-Attorney Credits allows you to complete your Michigan CLE courses online with our streaming video CLE courses or you can download your MI CLE courses as an MP3 or Video Download and study offline.
+You can access AttorneyCredits.com and study your MI CLE courses at any time of the day or night, 7 days a week, 365 days a year.
+Attorney Credits allows you to complete your Michigan CLE courses online with our streaming video CLE courses or you can download your MI CLE video courses and study offline.
 Attorney Credits features numerous informative MI CLE courses for Michigan attorneys to keep current on new developments in the law and their own practice area.
 Attorney Credits makes completing your MI CLE courses easy, affordable and convenient!

 Lawyers in Michigan may take as many online Michigan CLE credit hours as needed to remain competent to practice law.